nextauthjs/next-auth/docs/docs/providers/azure-ad.md

 - Pay close attention to "Who can use this application or access this API?"
   - This allows you to scope access to specific types of user accounts
   - Only your tenant, all azure tenants, or all azure tenants and public Microsoft accounts (Skype, Xbox, Outlook.com, etc.)
-- When asked for a redirection URL, use `https://yourapplication.com/api/auth/callback/azure-ad` or for development `http://localhost:3000/api/auth/callback/azure-ad`.
+- When asked for a redirection URL, select the platform type "Web" and use `https://yourapplication.com/api/auth/callback/azure-ad` or for development `http://localhost:3000/api/auth/callback/azure-ad`.
 - After your App Registration is created, under "Client Credential" create your Client secret.
 - Now copy your:
   - Application (client) ID